neos/neos-ui/README.md

 That means:
 * All bugfixes go to the lowest maintained branch
 * All new features go only to the 8.3 and 9.0 branch
 * New minor and major releases are made in sync with Neos/Flow.
-Bugfix releases may be available independantly
+Bugfix releases may be available independently

 ### Currently maintained versions